helena-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

 * Step 1: Configure each device as usual (for example, via the conventional <code>SetConfig</code> method)
 * Step 2: Load a network to the Auto-device plugin.
 This is the only change needed in your application
 * Step 3: Just like with any other executable network (resulted from <code>LoadNetwork</code>), create as many requests as needed to saturate the devices.
-These steps are covered below in details.
+These steps are covered below in detail.

 ## Defining and Configuring the Auto-Device Plugin
 Following the OpenVINO notions of “devices”, the Auto-device has “AUTO” name.
 The only configuration option for Auto-device is a limited device list: